yesminehe/CVHelperBot/README.md

 - `!reviewcv` — Analyze and summarize a CV, provide feedback, and score it.
 - `!extractinfo` — Extract contact information (email, phone, LinkedIn) from a CV.
 - `!cvformatcheck` — Check if the CV follows best formatting practices (length, sections, bullet points, etc.).
-- `!cvmatch` — Compare a job description and a CV, and say if they match.
+- `!cvmatch` — Compare a job description (text or job board URL) and a CV, and say if they match, using AI to extract and match real skills.
+- `!interviewprep` — Generate likely interview questions from a job description (text or URL) and a CV, and quiz you interactively.
 - `!cvhelp` — List all available commands and what they do.

 ## Tech Stack